zyn3rgy/LdapRelayScan/README.md

 ## Usage

 The tool has two methods, **LDAPS** (the default), and **BOTH**.
 LDAPS only requires a domain controller IP address, because this check can be preformed unauthenticated.
 The BOTH method will require a username and password or NT hash.
 The Active Directory domain is not required, it will be determine via anonymous LDAP bind.
+> Note: DNS needs to resolve properly.
+If you are routing through SOCKS or running on a non-domain-joined host, ensure this is working.

+*INSERT IMAGE*

 ## Examples